jpk3lly/TimesTableQuiz/readme.md

 ## About this Repo :

-Once again accepting pull requests for 2023.
+Once again accepting Hacktoberfest pull requests for 2024.

 ## Steps To Contribute to this Repo